steveyiyo/blog.steveyi.net/content/en/posts/multi-pppoe-in-linux.md

 ip link add link enp1s0 name wan6 type macvlan
 ```

-## Setup PPPoE connection
+## Configure PPPoe Connection

 > I use pppoeconf in Linux.
-If you haven't, please use following the command to install it.
+> If it is not installed, you can install it with the following command.

 ```
 sudo apt install pppoeconf
 ```

-Going to pppoeconf, and add the connection details to the configure file.
+First, we enter pppoeconf and enter the account and password.

-And then, we can going to `/etc/ppp/peers` folder, and make the dsl-provider file as copy.
+Next, go to the `/etc/ppp/peers` folder and copy the dsl-provider file to other files.

-Edit the interface name (Eg: nic-wan1 -> nic-wan0)
+And modify the network card name in the copied file (e.g. nic-wan1 -> nic-wan0).

 ![](https://i.imgur.com/06M8VBv.png)

-Final, You can use `pon <filename>` command to enable pppoe connection.
+Then use the command `pon <file name>` to enable the PPPoe connection.

-Once everything is ok.
-You can use `ip addr` to see the interface list.
+Then enter `ip addr` to see the list of network cards.

 ![](https://i.imgur.com/yg6Tx59.png)

-That's all!
+That's it!